What is an Expat Qualified Recognised Overseas Pension Scheme (QROPs)?

-An Expat Qualifying Recognised Overseas Pension Scheme, or QROPS, is an overseas pension scheme that meets certain requirements set by HM Revenue and Customs (HMRC) as per UK requirements.
+An Expat Qualified Recognised Overseas Pension Scheme, or QROPS, is an overseas pension scheme that meets certain requirements set by HM Revenue and Customs (HMRC) as per UK requirements.
 A QROPS can hold the transfer of a UK Pension scheme in the vast majority of privately administered personal or corporate pension schemes.
 The pension scheme must also comply with the local pension’s legislation in its own operating jurisdiction.

 Does a QROPS look right for you?